-Anyway, at the drugstores such as dm, Rossmann, Müller, or Budnikowsky – only in the north – everything is great quality, and you’ll be amazed how cheap the cream and lotion and shampoo and sun protection are: While the brands like L’Oreal, Olay, Garnier, or Nivea are already a bit cheaper than in other countries, their house brands – which are excellent – are actually dirt cheap.
+Anyway, at the drugstores such as dm, Rossmann, Müller, or Budnikowsky, everything is of great quality.
+Also, you’ll be amazed how cheap the cream and lotion and shampoo and sun protection are.
+While the brands like L’Oreal, Olay, Garnier, or Nivea are already a bit cheaper than in other countries, their house brands – which are excellent – are actually dirt cheap.
 Facial products start at 2 to 3 €uro, a big bottle of body lotion even at less than that.
 Good sun protection will set you back 3 to 5 €uro.
 Generally, they have also hypoallergenic, organic, and vegan lines that cost a bit more.

 By the way, the internationally known brand Nivea has originated in Hamburg in 1882.
 While their snow-white cream – hence the name Nivea – in the iconic blue tin container is a classic, they keep developing various lines of beauty products, and there is even a fragrance with the distinctive scent.
 While you get all their products at drugstores and supermarkets around the globe, in Germany, there are also sold at Nivea’s flagship stores.
 If you like their stuff, it definitely makes a great – and useful – souvenir.

-Gone are the days that German supermarkets closed at 6 p. m. on weekdays and 1 p. m. on Saturday – and that was it.
+Gone are the days that German supermarkets closed at 6 p. m. on weekdays and 1 p. m. on Saturday.
 Today, bigger markets are open till after 11 p. m. – except for Sunday, that is.

 On Sunday, you can do your shopping at train stations – at the big ones in large cities, there is sort of a Mall, the smaller ones have mostly just a convenience store and a newsstand.

-At some large cities like Berlin and Hamburg, you’ll find maybe two or three supermarkets that are open on Sundays – but this is a big exception and you should make sure to plan your shopping accordingly.
+In some large cities like Berlin and Hamburg, you’ll find maybe two or three supermarkets that are open on Sundays.
+But this is a big exception and you should make sure to plan your shopping accordingly.
 No clothing store, no department store, no drugstore will be open on Sunday – except those at train stations.